Dallas to Honolulu Car Shipping: Complete Route Guide

 Dallas to Honolulu Car Shipping Costs

 The ocean freight portion of Dallas to Honolulu car shipping is a flat rate regardless of vehicle type.
 As long as your vehicle fits within Long Beach's clearance specs, you pay the same rate whether it is a sedan or a full-size pickup.
-Port-to-port ocean freight from Long Beach to Honolulu runs $1,300 to $1,600.
+Port-to-port ocean freight from Long Beach to Honolulu is $1,580.

 For door-to-port service, which includes overland pickup in Dallas and transport to Long Beach, land transport pricing is added on top.
 We do not publish a flat range for the land leg because every pickup address and delivery routing is a little different.
 The best way to get your all-in number is to call us or request a quote online so we can factor in your exact origin address.

 A deposit is standard in Hawaii auto transport across every legitimate broker.
 It is not an extra fee.
-It secures your sailing date and guarantees the price we quoted you.
-For port-to-port service the deposit is $200.
-For door-to-port or port-to-door service it is $600.
+It secures your vessel space and locks your all-inclusive rate.
+For port-to-port service the deposit is $200, applied toward your total.
+For door-to-port or port-to-door service it is $600, also applied toward your total.
 What we quote is what you pay.
 No surprises at the port, no last-minute calls asking for more money.

-If you are also interested in shipping to a neighbor island, Maui, Kauai, or the Big Island, ocean freight pricing runs $2,100 to $2,500 from Long Beach, with a total transit time of approximately 25 to 30 days.
+If you are also interested in shipping to a neighbor island like Maui, Kauai, or the Big Island, ocean freight pricing is $2,400 from Long Beach, with a total transit time of approximately 25 to 30 days.
+The neighbor island leg travels via Young Brothers barge from Oahu, which is open and exposed, unlike the enclosed Matson vessel on the mainland crossing.
+Customers shipping to neighbor islands should be aware of this distinction before booking.

 How to Prepare Your Vehicle for Shipping